Prefabricated Accessible Shower Guide

 Handheld Showerhead With On/Off Controls Amazon.com

-Make sure to select a shower stall model with a drain that is located in the same location as your existing tub or shower drain, so the plumbing will line up correctly.
+Make sure to select a shower stall model with a drain that is located in the same location as your existing tub or shower’s drain, so the plumbing will line up correctly.
 Drains can be located on the left, right, or center of a prefab shower stall.
-If the existing drain location conflicts with installing a model with a permanently-installed shower seat, then opt for a shower stall that does not have a permanently installed seat and insert a portable shower seat wherever you need it.

 Shower With Left Drain, Right Drain, Center Drain Amazon.com

-Prior to installing a prefab shower stall, check whether or not the walls are reinforced by wood, also known as “wood blocking” or “wood backed walls”.
-This means there are wood panels glued to the back of the shower walls, making it possible to attach a grab bar or shower seat.
+Prior to installing a prefab shower stall, make sure to include wood blocking in the walls in the areas where a shower seat and grab bars will be installed.
+Prefab shower models will sometimes include a layer of wood on the back side, but many do not.
 If the shower model you have selected does not have wood-blocked walls, ask your contractor to install wood blocking inside your bathroom walls, prior to installing the shower stall.
 This will allow you to install grab bars, shower seats and other items anywhere you want or need to in the future.

 Barrier Free Showers Amazon.com